Not sure how to choose between Stripe vs Square?

 The most important thing to note about Square's pricing is that it comes with access to a free credit card reader when you open an account, so you can start taking payments almost instantly.
 Additionally, you'll have access to Square's all-important free POS system – which is what really makes this vendor stand out in today's market.

 Square also has absolutely no chargeback fees to worry about – which is unusual for today's payment processing brands.
 The company has even delivered its own chargeback protection solution, which covers the chargeback costs on disputes up to $250 a month.
+Although actually dealing with customer support if something goes wrong can be a bit of a hassle with Square, your chances of having an issue with chargebacks is very small.

 If you process a lot of payments each year (more than $250k) and you have a ticket size that exceeds $15 then you can get some volume discounts on your transactions too.
 However, there are no discounts available for non-profits at this time, which is a bit of a downside.
 Another point to note is that there are additional fees that you might end up paying for Square if you want to access advanced tools like Square Payroll ($34 per month), or customer loyalty features.